adamurban04/portfolio/_posts/2024-05-19-upstart-summer-scholarship.markdown

 *3rd June - 10th June*

-In the second week, I built the first version of my R Shiny App with data visualisations created for a clinical dataset and hosted it on Shinyapps.io.
+In the second week, I built the first version of [my R Shiny App](https://adamurban.shinyapps.io/Research/) with data visualisations created for a clinical dataset and hosted it on Shinyapps.io.

 **Week 3 and Week 4**

 *10th June - 17th June*

 In the third week, I added more clinical datasets and a choice for the user to select a specific dataset and get insights into them.
+I have also created a [videopresentation](https://www.youtube.com/watch?v=f1_ApnHoYWM) showcasing my progress.

 *17th June - 24th June*